-Core courses in Business Administration Three 300- or 400- level electives in Business Administration (minimum 9 credit hours) Two specified Accounting courses or equivalent Two course in Economics Law and Ethics Cognate Requirement Critical Communication Cognate

-BUSA 101 Introduction to Note: an approved BUSA internship of 3 ACCO 101 Financial ECON 101 Principles of Students must select one course Students must select one course
+Core courses in Business Administration Three 300- or 400- level electives in Business Administration (minimum 9 credit hours) Two specified Accounting courses or equivalent Two course in Economics Law and Ethics Cognate Requirement Critical Communication Cognate BUSA 101 Introduction to Business (grade of C minimum) Note: an approved BUSA internship of 3 credits or more (BUSA 395 or BUSA 495) may ACCO 101 Financial Accounting (C minimum) ECON 101 Principles of Microeconomics Students must select one course from the list below Students must select one course from the list below BUSA 230 Organizational Behavior count as one of the three electives.
+A total of one 300- or 400- level course in ACCO 102 Managerial Accounting (C minimum) Principles of Macroeconomics BUSA 240 Marketing BUSA 260 Quantitative Business (grade of C minimum) ACCO, FINA, or ECON may be counted as an elective for the BUSA major; at least two electives BUSA 270 Business Information Systems (6 credits) must be in BUSA BUSA 280 Finance (grade of C minimum) BUSA 490 Business Senior Project

-Business (C credits or more Accounting (C Microeconomics from the list from the list

-minimum) (BUSA 395 or BUSA minimum) below below

-BUSA 230 495) may count as ACCO 102 ECON 102

-Organizational one of the three Managerial Principles of

-Behavior electives.
-A total of Accounting (C Macroeconomics

-BUSA 240 one 300- or 400- level minimum)

-Marketing course in ACCO,

-BUSA 260 Quantitative FINA, or ECON may be counted as an

-Business (C elective for the BUSA

-minimum) major; at least two

-BUSA 270 Business electives (6 credits)

-Information Systems must be in BUSA

-BUSA 280 Finance

-(C minimum)

-BUSA 490 Business

-Senior Project

-\A course chosen from this list cannot satisfy both the Critical Communication and Law and Ethics cognate requirements simultaneously.
+^{}A course chosen from this list cannot satisfy both the Critical Communication and Law and Ethics cognate requirements simultaneously.